yaacovdev/BooleanCalculator/README.txt

 Boolean Calculator (Console) v.
 1.1

-This calculator is able to find all solutions for boolean variables in the problem.
+This calculator is able to find all solutions for boolean equation in the problem, listing the result of all possible values for combination of variables.

 INSTRUCTIONS:
 In the promt, in console, type the problem you wish to solve.